jaydipchangani/jaydipchangani/README.md

 ## 🎯 Fun Facts
 - I am deeply fascinated by **AI** and **Machine Learning**.
-- When I'm not coding, you can find me exploring new technologies or playing video games.
+- When I'm not coding, you can find me exploring new technologies or travelling various places.

 ---